CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 * The potential impact on business or task performance from security incidents and other security risks is analyzed and assessed.
 These considerations can be used to estimate the risk for the company or the authority and to determine the protection requirements for information, applications and IT systems.

 From the general safety objectives, the identified protection requirements and the risk assessment, concrete safety measures are derived according to the considered information network (see ISMS.1.M7 Definition of Safety Measures).
 Security process and security concept must take into account the individual rules and regulations.
-In order to derive concrete security measures, concrete building blocks of the IT-Grundschutz catalogs for the security requirements of an information network have to be selected in order to receive a specific package of security measures as target specifications.
+In order to derive concrete security measures, concrete building blocks of the IT-Grundschutz catalogs for the security requirements of an information network must be selected in order to receive a specific package of security measures as target specifications.

 In order to determine which of the security measures have already been implemented and where there are still gaps, a basic security check is carried out.